Updated: 5 days ago

 EQUAL RIGHT TO WORSHIP: NO GENDER BIAS

-The Supreme Court quash the previous judgment of Kerala High Court in the latest case of Indian Young Lawyers Association vs. State of Kerala and Ors. the court delivered its verdict with 4:1 majority held that the tradition of excluding women is “Unconstitutional” and the practice violates the Fundamental rights of equality, liberty and freedom to religion, Articles 14, 15, 19(1), 21and 25(1).
+The Supreme Court quashed the previous judgment of Kerala High Court in the latest case of Indian Young Lawyers Association vs. State of Kerala and Ors. the court delivered its verdict with 4:1 majority held that the tradition of excluding women is “Unconstitutional” and the practice violates the Fundamental rights of equality, liberty and freedom to religion, Articles 14, 15, 19(1), 21and 25(1).
 Bench struck down Rule 3(b) as unconstitutional.

 (a) Women have always struggled and faced difficulties for equal status and representation in society.
 But now the situations are changing, and various reforms have come through the landmark judgments of the Courts in society.
 In the case of Dr. Noorjehan Safia Niaz vs. State of Maharashtra & Ors., the Supreme Court has terminated the ban on entry allowed entry of women inside Haji Ali Dargah.